Peter Cushing's Baron Frankenstein Takes A Turn For The Terrible....And Must Be Destroyed

 More Monster Than Monstrous

 A man of some means - respectable doctor -- walks down a London street.
 He stride is confident at first, but something leads him to feel a bit on edge.
 The physician should be concerned.
 A mysterious stranger is walking around with an equally mysterious basket.
-The stranger is hiding unseen in the doorway of Dr. Otto Heidecke's office...and he is holding a hand-scythe.
+The stranger is hiding unseen in the doorway of Dr. Otto Heidecke's office..., and he is holding a hand-scythe.
 The doctor doesn't see him until it is too late, and the scythe flies horizontally and decapitates the doctor.

-As blood flies against the wall and stain's the doctor's business sign, the garish opening sets the tone for this brutal Hammer outing.
+As blood flies against the wall and stains the doctor's business sign, the garish opening sets the tone for this brutal Hammer outing.

 The twists in the opening continue as the stranger reaches his hideaway only to discover a burglar has been rummaging through it.
 The hideaway is a lair - a mad scientist's lair housing a body soon to be reanimated.
 And the stranger, a stranger hiding his identity behind a ghoulish mask, turns out to be Baron Victor Frankenstein.
-His hideaway discovered, the Baron must dump the corpse down a trapdoor and into the river.
+With his hideaway discovered, the Baron must dump the corpse down a trapdoor and into the river.

 Baron Frankenstein Unbound in Selfishness

 The events of the film play out at a rather fast pace.